alex-serban/3-tier-app-oci/README.md

 #### Creating a compartment:
 A compartment is a logical container which helps organize and manage access control to OCI resources (Compute, Storage, Network, Database etc).
-For the purpose of this tutorial I've created a container to host all resources
+By default, any OCI tenancy has a default root compartment, named after the tenancy itself.
+Best practice is to create a compartment to separate usage among projects, departments, scope etc. For the purpose of this tutorial I've created a container to host all resources for implementing my 3-tier architecture.

 <a href="https://www.youtube.com/watch?v=XRPuwaaL2W8"><img src="http://img.youtube.com/vi/XRPuwaaL2W8/0.jpg" width="256" height="144" border="10" /></a>